GreenTravel

 The App State motor pool has four all-electric Chevrolet Bolts and an electric-hybrid Chevrolet Volt.
 Charging stations for campus use are located at the Legends Lot and the Rivers Street Parking Deck.

-AppalCART is the transportation authority that provides public transportation for all of Boone and Watauga County, including Appalachian State University.
-Student parking on the main campus is very limited, so students are strongly encouraged to ride AppalCART whenever possible.
+AppalCART is the transportation authority that provides public transportation for Boone and Watauga County, including Appalachian State University.
+Students and faculty are strongly encouraged to ride AppalCART whenever possible.

 Charging stations, such as this one in Legends Parking Lot, provide infrastructure for an ever-expanding fleet of electric vehicles on campus.
 Currently, there are five EV charging stations on campus, four of which are solar powered (grid tied).